Andrew Roberts

 Paroxysmal Positional Vertigo, 2023.
 Medical grade silicone, 3D print in polylactic acid, polyurethane foam, steel armature, pulley, hook, chain, resin and paint.
 Variable dimensions.

-Tank is the intersection of two parallel investigations on the ocean as a object subjected to industrial violence and its incarnation in science fiction.
-The sea as a war platform and its fantastic allegorization into cultural artifacts dates back to the first European ships that landed in the Americas.
-Legends about aquatic monsters plagued the imagination of explorers and with it began the otherness of all living beings on this continent, including its natives.
-The mythical creatures quickly found their place in propagandistic etchings, official chronicles and cartographies of the time, thus becoming tools of conquest.
-It would be impossible to recognize the ocean as a theater of operations without first understanding the myths that shaped it.
+The history of the sea as a war platform —and its fantastic allegorization into cultural artifacts— dates back to the first European voyages to the Americas.
+Legends of aquatic monsters plagued the imagination of explorers, immediately marking all living beings on the continent, including its natives, as other.
+These mythical creatures quickly moved from popular lore into propagandistic etchings, official chronicles, and cartographies, effectively becoming tools of conquest.
+The exhibition posits that we cannot recognize the ocean as a theater of operations without first understanding the foundational myths that shaped it.

-This relationship between bodies of water as fields of blood and their rendering through artifice extends to current times.
-The 90s brought with them the opening of Baja Studios —a filming tank owned by 20th Century Fox— on the coast a few miles south of the US-Mexico border.
-Located on the outskirts of Tijuana, the artist's hometown, the studio saw the production of movies like Titanic, Pearl Harbor, Tomorrow Never Dies, and Deep Blue Sea, known for their rhetoric about military interventionism and the ocean as a space of dangers needed to be tamed.
-As fossil fuel was being drained from the seabed in the Gulf of Mexico, the US film industry insisted on portraying the sea as an amusement park for extractivism.
+This dark tradition of rendering bodies of water as battlegrounds extends directly into the present.
+The 1990s saw the opening of Baja Studios —a massive filming tank owned by 20th Century Fox— just south of the US-Mexico border near the artist's hometown of Tijuana.
+This studio hosted productions like Titanic, Pearl Harbor, and Deep Blue Sea, films known for their rhetoric of military interventionism and their depiction of the ocean as a space that needed to be conquered.
+While fossil fuel was being extracted from the seabed in the Gulf of Mexico, the US film industry was simultaneously portraying the sea as little more than an amusement park for extractivism.

-The exhibition presents us with an immersive environment.
-Three large scale sculptures inhabit the space, composed of silicone elements, 3D prints and metallic devices.
-Each work transits the threshold between the props of a film and an archaeological object.
-Maritime illustrations are transformed into tattoos, bestiaries are configured to chrome bas-reliefs, and chronicles take the form of monstrous sea creatures with silicone skin.
+Tank is an intersectional exhibition that investigates the ocean as both a site of industrial violence and a perennial subject of science fiction.
+The exhibition immerses the viewer in this environment.
+Three large-scale sculptures inhabit the space, composed of silicone elements, 3D prints, and metallic devices.
+Each work occupies the threshold between a film prop and an archaeological find.
+Maritime illustrations are transformed into tattoos; historical bestiaries are reconfigured into chrome bas-reliefs; and colonization chronicles take the monstrous form of sea creatures with silicone skin.

 Fish-Handler's Disease, 2023.
 Medical grade silicone, pigmented silicone, 3D print in polylactic acid, polyurethane foam, resin, paint, aluminum table and bucket.
 Variable dimensions.